Integrative-Transcriptomics/snpviz/README.md

 ### genome annotation of the human genome:

-On the following Website you need to select the desired human release and select "Track" to "Ensembl Genes"!!!<br/>
+On the following Website you need to select the desired human release and "Track" (e.g. "Ensembl Genes")!<br/>
+Make sure you use a track that is contained in the ID mapping file<br/>
 You need to select "GTF" as output format.<br/>
 Also make sure you download the "complete genome" or at least the portions of the genome you are interested in.
 (The example input lies on chromosome 20)<br/>
 In order to download the file, you need to give a filename in the "output file" field.<br/>